kernelcrash/electron-rom-emulator/README.md

 - The current code has two ways of loading ROMS as the system boots;

    - You reference one or more ROMS in interrupt.S
-   - You put some ROMS inthe SD card under boot/12, boot/13, boot/14 or boot/15
+   - You put some ROMS inthe SD card under boot/4, boot/5, boot/6, boot/7, boot/12, boot/13, boot/14 or boot/15

 Both methods are attempted on boot in the order shown above.
 So if you defined two ROMs in interrupt.S, they would be loaded into slots 12 and 13.
 But it you also put a ROM in boot/12 on the SD card, then slot 12 would be overridden with what you had on the SD card.
 Similarly slot 13 would be overridden in you had a ROM in boot/13 on the SD card and so on.
+NOTE: Currently it only loads up to 4 roms from flash into the slots 12, 13, 14, 15.
+It doesn't try to load into slots 4, 5, 6, 7.

 To use preloading from flash, place the roms paths as incbin lines between the rom_base_start and rom_base_end labels in interrupt.S like the example below.
 You